 Campaign to Decommission the Sheridan Expressway

 A 1.25-mile, underutilized highway that connects Bruckner Boulevard to the Cross Bronx Expressway, the Sheridan is one of four expressways that has contributed to the blight, disinvestment and public health problems plaguing the South Bronx.
 In collaboration with the Southern Bronx Watershed Alliance (SBRWA), THE POINT is helping advocate for the Hunts Point community to decommission the Sheridan.

 To read our supplemental comments provided by the Southern Bronx River Watershed Alliance and Rocking the Boat regarding the Hunts Point Improvement Access Project click here.

 Hunts Point Monitoring and Control Committee (HPMCC)

-THE POINT advocates on behalf of the Hunts Point community by representing community interests in the forum of urban planning and environmental justice.
-THE POINT is an active member of the HPMCC, which oversees the community mitigation process in light of a multi-billion dollar upgrade to the DEP water treatment facility on the peninsul waterfront.
+THE POINT advocates on behalf of the Hunts Point community by representing community interests in the form of urban planning and environmental justice.
+THE POINT is an active member of the HPMCC, which oversees the community mitigation process in light of a multi-billion dollar upgrade to the DEP water treatment facility on the peninsula waterfront.